Arash217/project-2-1819/README.md

 Most of the assets of the website are compressed with Gzip.
 To reduce the size even further, Brotli compression can be used.
-I took the HTML, CSS and JavaScript files of the website, added Brotli compression and compared them with the Gzipped version.
+I took the HTML, CSS and JavaScript files of the website, added Brotli compression and compared them with the Gzipped version of the website.

 ##### Results